 Have you ever looked at your Marshall amp and thought to yourself, “Gee, I wish I could bring this to the beach.”
 Marshall sure hopes so, because its new Emberton speaker is a durable and portable Bluetooth speaker you can throw in your bag and bring with you on your next adventure.
 This is a different approach to Bluetooth speakers than Marshall has taken in the past, as it typically produces large and loud speakers.
 So is the new Emberton Bluetooth speaker any good or should you skip it?

-Editor’s note: This article was updated on July 17, 2020, to answer a question in the FAQ regarding software EQ support for the Marshall Emberton.
+Editor’s note: This article was updated on October 28, 2020, to answer a question in the FAQ regarding how the Marshall Emberton compares to the UE Boom 3.

 Who should get the Marshall Emberton?